espresso/espresso/docs/CRUD.md

 **[ [contents &uarr;](https://github.com/espresso/espresso#tutorial) ]**

 ## Excluded Params

 By default all params will be sent to resource.

-Good enough, however sometimes you need to exclude some params.
+Good enough, however sometimes you need to exclude some of them.

-This is easily accomplished by using :exclude option.
+This is easily accomplished by using `:exclude` option.

 To exclude a single param, pass it as a string.